orlivn/Web-Design-agency-project/README.md

 # Web-Design-agency-project
-This project summarize what i've learned from the last sections about CSS.
-The next sections im going to dive more into how to create more responsive websites.
+This project summarizes what I've learned so far from the Full Stack Course on Udemy, specifically the CSS sections.
+In the next sections, I'll delve deeper into creating responsive websites.